JunyeolRyu/JunyeolRyu.github.io/about.md

 permalink: /about/
 ---

-Hello, my name is Junyeol Ryu.
+Welcome, my name is Junyeol Ryu.
-I'm a 4th-year Ph.D. student in Economics at the University of Oklahoma.
+I'm a 5th-year Ph.D. student in Economics at the University of Oklahoma.

-My fields of interest
+My fields of interest are
 • Industrial Organization
 • Energy & Environment Economics
 • Applied Microeconomics